Chaindoc

 Introduction

-Key Takeaways
+Key takeaways

 • Six sections every SOW needs: introduction, scope, deliverables, timeline, payment terms, and governance.

-What is a Statement of Work (SOW)?
+What is a statement of work (SOW)?

-Why a Statement of Work matters
+Why a statement of work matters

-Here is what a good SOW actually protects you from:
+A good SOW protects you from:

 • Scope creep.
 Explicit out-of-scope definitions stop clients from adding requirements without adjusting cost or timeline.